mhtsharma948/Major_Project/README.md

 ## Contributing

-Please contact [mhtsharma948@gmail.com]for details on our code of conduct, and the process for submitting pull requests to us.
+Please contact [mhtsharma948@gmail.com] for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [Github](https://github.com) for versioning.
+We use [semver](http://semver.org/) for versioning.

 ## Authors